Tacoma Eastern Railroad: Subsidiary control

-At the dawn of the First World War, most all American railroads were federalized the day after Christmas 1917.
-President Woodrow Wilson felt he had no alternative but to seize control of the railroads despite efforts on the part of railroad tycoons to standardize schedules and supply much needed freight cars for the war effort in Europe.
+At the dawn of the First World War, most all American railroads were federalized the day after Christmas, 1917.
+President Woodrow Wilson seized control of the railroads despite efforts on the part of railroad tycoons to standardize schedules and supply much needed freight cars for the war effort in Europe.
 Walker Hines was appointed the Director-General of the US Railroad Administration.
-Under his direction the USRA set construction standards, lifted bothersome tariffs, and consolidated passenger services, all for the purposes of moving soldiers and machinery as efficiently as possible.
-Once the war was over and the USRA disbanded, federal control of the Tacoma Eastern Railroad was returned the Chicago, Milwaukee, St. Paul and Pacific.
+Under his direction, the USRA set construction standards, lifted tariffs, and consolidated passenger services, all for the purposes of moving soldiers and machinery as efficiently as possible.
+Once the war was over and the USRA disbanded, control of the Tacoma Eastern Railroad was returned to the Chicago, Milwaukee, St. Paul and Pacific.
 Immediately thereafter, on December 31, 1918, the Tacoma Eastern Railroad's assets were consolidated and its identity absorbed by the parent railroad.

 Recent history

 The Tacoma Eastern became known as the National Park branch of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 Between 1919 and 1980, the National Park branch would consistently be ranked the second most economically viable branch in the entire 1700-mile Milwaukee Road system.
 However, on March 15, 1980, the Milwaukee Road became the single largest railroad failure in American history.
 The former Tacoma Eastern portion of the railroad was conveyed to the Weyerhaeuser Corporation who used the line to move logs from Thurston and Lewis counties to a trans-loading facility at the Port of Tacoma for international export.